wenzel-lab/IncuTEC/my-new-page.md

 ## Preparation of the screw cubes {pagestep}
 Place the nuts in the hexagonal holes according to the hole dimensions.
 Using a syringe, inject resin into the three notches for each nut.
 Apply UV light to cure the resin and secure the nuts in place.
+Parts: [Screw cube 4 mm](3DModels/ScrewCube_4mm.stl){qty:6}(3DModels/ScrewCube_4mm.stl){previewpage}

 ![](images/AssemblyImages/p04.jpg)
 ![](images/AssemblyImages/p05.jpg)